cbolz/rhte-fy19/cloudforms-and-ansible-deep-dive/lab/index.md

 ## CloudForms with Ansible batteries included

-This first excersie of the lab will guide you through the process of creating a Service Catalog Item based on an Ansible Playbook.
+This first exercise of the lab will guide you through the process of creating a Service Catalog Item based on an Ansible Playbook.

 ### Introduction to Ansible